tnc-ca-geo/animl-api/documentation/README.md

   - A Lambda function (14) that pulls real-time inference request messages off of the inferenceQueue SQS queue, requests predictions from the appropriate Sagemaker Serverless endpoint(s), and requests `CreateInternalLabels` from the animl-api-graphql when predictions are returned
 - **animl-api-batchinference** - _Lambda function_
   - This Lambda (15) uses the same exact hander code as the real-time inference handler above, the only differences being: it watches for messages in the _batch_ SQS queues, consumes 10 messages at a time instead of 1, and has different reserved concurrency settings so that it can scale out horizontally to make use of 80 concurrent Sagemaker Serveless model endpoints for faster processing of large numbers of images.
 (The real-time inference Lambda is limited to utilizing 20 concurrent endpoints).
-    > [!NOTE]
-    > A full description of the horizontal scaling approach used to deliver fast, non-blocking processing of batches of images can be found here: https://github.com/tnc-ca-geo/animl-api/issues/101
+    > Note: A full description of the horizontal scaling approach used to deliver fast, non-blocking processing of batches of images can be found here: https://github.com/tnc-ca-geo/animl-api/issues/101
 - **animl-api-task** - _Lambda function_
   - The animl-api-graphql Lambda times out after 30 seconds, so for longer-running tasks that Lambdas are not well suited to support (e.g., situations in which we have to iterate over large numbers of individual records before updating them, or exporting large amounts of data), the animl-api-graphql Lambda will instead send a Task message to the taskQueue, and the actual execution of the task is then handled asynchronously by the animl-api-task Lambda (16), which has a much longer timeout (15 minutes)
-    > [!NOTE]
-    > A full description of the async task handling strategy and examples of long-running tasks can be found here: https://github.com/tnc-ca-geo/animl-api/issues/148
+    > Note: A full description of the async task handling strategy and examples of long-running tasks can be found here: https://github.com/tnc-ca-geo/animl-api/issues/148
 - **taskQueue** - _SQS queue_
   - Queue for long-running task requests
 - **animl-exported-data-bucket** - _S3 Bucket_